usefathom/fathom/docs/Installation instructions.md

 ## Register your admin user

 > This step is optional.
-If you don't register any users, your Fathom dashboard will be public.
+If you don't register any users, your Fathom dashboard will be public and you won't be able to add sites via the web interface.

 To register a user in the Fathom instance we just created, run the following command from the directory where your `.env` file is.